Gideon van Meijeren: House of Representatives

+COVID-19 pandemic

 He opposed lockdowns and measures to mitigate the COVID-19 pandemic in the Netherlands, saying that its implementers would be prosecuted and locked up for taking away freedoms.
 He later opposed the Dutch vaccination program against the disease.
 Van Meijeren's comments and actions in parliament related to the issue have sparked several controversies.
 In May 2021, he violated social distancing rules – in effect due to the COVID-19 pandemic – after the maiden speech of fellow member of parliament Simone Kerseboom, when he congratulated her by kissing and hugging her.
 When the House's integrity committee received complaints about the incident, Van Meijeren stated that he did not recognize the body's authority.
 In September, the Speaker of the House interrupted a debate contribution by Van Meijeren, when he drew a comparison between restrictions for people not vaccinated against COVID-19 and the persecution of the Jews during World War II.
 This occurred in a debate about violence and threats against journalists, in which Van Meijeren claimed that the mainstream media were spreading fake news and misinformation.
-Another two months later, after fellow member of parliament Nilüfer Gündoğan had complained about intimidating emails in a debate, Van Meijeren said that he was proud that his supporters were going all out to change her mind about the government's COVID-19 policy.
+Another two months later, after fellow member of parliament Nilüfer Gündoğan had complained in a debate about intimidating emails, Van Meijeren said that he was proud that his supporters were going all out to change her mind about the government's COVID-19 policy.

 Van Meijeren was deprived of the floor by the Speaker in January 2022 for violating the ban on calls for lawlessness of the House's rules of procedure; he had advocated civil disobedience of COVID-19 restrictions after he had called them criminal and had expressed his distrust of the Dutch legal system.
 The Speaker had been criticized in the preceding days for not intervening enough.
 Van Meijeren subsequently argued during a debate about norms that freedom of speech has come under threat in the House of Representatives.
 In June 2022, over 300 scientists signed a letter, in which they decried attacks on the scientific community.
 The direct cause was Van Meijeren accusing infectionist Jaap van Dissel – noted for his work related to the COVID-19 pandemic – of corruption.
 A documentary called Gideon: Op zoek naar de waarheid (Gideon: In search of the truth), in which Van Meijeren investigates COVID-19 vaccinations from a critical point of view, was released by Docsfair in early 2022.
 The documentary's premier in Tuschinski Theatre was canceled as cinema chain Pathé found it inappropriate to show a film about him in a place that was founded by a Jew who was killed as part of the Holocaust given earlier comments by Van Meijeren.